aaronkoop/dotfiles/README.md

   * livereload

 ### vim
 * Plugins are managed through Vundle.
 Install script will grab all of mine.

-Add your own to .vimrc and run :BundleInstall.
+### tmux
+* .tmux.conf

 ### zsh
-* Just my .zshrc file for oh-my-zsh
+* .zshrc file for oh-my-zsh